Feelpath Logo

 Overview

-FeelPath is a telehealth video platform with optional, consent-based transcripts and insights that help you build emotion language and work with alexithymia more effectively.
+FeelPath is a telehealth video platform with consent-based transcripts and insights that help you build emotion language and work with alexithymia more effectively.

 Clinicians who want a calmer way to help clients notice, name, and track emotions over time.
 It can be especially helpful when clients struggle to find the right words in session.